 - Refrigerate the coconut cream for 2 hours.

-- Heat the coconut milk in a heavy-based saucepan, stirring often until very hot but not boiling.
-Transfer to a jug with spout.
+- Heat the coconut milk in a heavy-based saucepan, stirring frequently until very hot but not boiling.
+Transfer to a jug with a spout.

 - Reduce speed to 1 and gradually add the hot coconut milk.
 Mix until well combined.

 - Pour mixture back into a clean saucepan and heat over medium heat for about 5 to 6 minutes, stirring continuously until the custard thickens and lightly coats the back of a wooden spoon or silicone spatula.
 Do not boil or it may curdle.
 Transfer into a container and refrigerate until cold.

 - Pour the cold coconut cream into the mixer bowl fitted with the whisk attachment, mix on speed 10 until soft peaks form.
 Fold in the chilled custard mixture.

 - Assemble the drive assembly, ice cream bowl, and dasher (as per instruction book).
 Transfer chilled mixture to a jug with a pouring lip.